operasoftware/devopera/articles/_posts/2014-10-14-opera-mini-chrome-os.md

 	<figcaption class="figure__caption">Opera Mini browsing in style</figcaption>
 </figure>

-Most Opera Mini features, such as ‘Downloads’ and ‘Find in page’ work really well on Chrome OS.
+Most Opera Mini features, such as “Downloads” and “Find in page” work really well on Chrome OS.
 When you restart the application, your settings and history get saved.
 If you remove and reinstall the application, you get a fresh copy with all settings reset.

 Most of the screenshots in this article are taken on a Chromebook Pixel.
 However, using the ARChon runtime for 32-bit and ARM devices you can try out Opera Mini on older hardware.
 This screenshot below is taken on a 32-bit Samsung Series 5 Chromebook from 2011: